lizmat/articles/cases-of-UPPER-5.md

 ```
 Note that in that case, execution will **not** continue after the `react` block because the execution error was not disarmed (because it was not an `X::AdHoc`).

-> Yes, the use of `42[1]` may be weird, but it is one of the quickest way to create an execution error that is not an `X::AdHoc`.
-The reason this is an error, is because any value in Raku can be considered a one-element list.
+> Yes, the use of `42[1]` may be weird, but it is one of the quickest ways to create an execution error that is not an `X::AdHoc`.
+This is an error because any value in Raku can be considered a one-element list.
 So `foo[0]` will return `foo`, but `foo[1]` will cause an out-of-bounds error.

 ## Under the hood